 |---|---|---|---|

-📊 While Nike and Adidas rely on global influence, Under Armour thrives on authenticity.
+📊 Nike and Adidas dominate global culture, but Under Armour thrives on authenticity.

 3. How Under Armour Stands Out in Fabric Innovation

-Under Armour’s entire identity is built around fabric performance.
+Under Armour’s identity is built on fabric technology.

-- ColdGear® — thermal layering for cold conditions
+- ColdGear® — Thermal layering for cold environments

 4. Marketing Strategies: Function Over Fame